News

 CRM and its ecosystem, beyond go-live

-The CRM is treated as what it really is: a living organism.
+CRM is approached as what it really is: a living organism.

 The discussions recall that: